mpaldridge/mpaldridge.github.io/_posts/2021-04-19-coins-dice.md

 This is roughly 1 in 13 -- a small-ish, but not super-rare, probability -- not 1 in $2^{27} = 134\,217\,728$.
 (In comparison, 1 in $2^{27}$ is $0.000\,000\,745\%$.)

 It's not clear how Wallace (or his narrator) made this error: we can see that the probability given is $2^{-n/2}$ with $n = 54$, but that doesn't really solve the mystery.

+**Postscript to the postscript:** David Foster Wallace also wrote a nonfiction book about mathematics, called *Everything and More: A History of ∞*.
+I haven't read it, but I enjoyed the review of it by Jim Holt.
+You can read [the entire review here, if you have a *New Yorker* subscription](https://archives.newyorker.com/newyorker/2003-11-03/flipbook/084/), or there's [an only-slightly-shortened version at LitHub](https://lithub.com/on-david-foster-wallace-georg-cantor-and-infinity/).